PyQt6 vs PySide6

 app.exec()

-PyQt's UI compiler features an -x flag which can be used to build an executable demo from a UI file.
-This isn't available in PySide's version.
+PyQt's UI compiler features an -x flag, which you can use to build an executable demo from a UI file.
+This isn't available in PySide.

 Defining custom slots and signals uses slightly different syntax between the two libraries.
-PySide6 provides this interface under the names Signal and Slot while PyQt6 provides these as pyqtSignal and pyqtSlot respectively.
-The behavior of them both is identical for defining and slots and signals.
+PySide6 provides this interface under the names Signal and Slot, while PyQt6 provides these as pyqtSignal and pyqtSlot, respectively.
+The behavior of both is identical for defining slots and signals.

-The following PyQt6 and PySide6 examples are identical —
+The following PyQt6 and PySide6 code snippets are identical:

 python